Mark-Alexis-Posadas/vanilla-js-practice/js/loops/markdown-files/for-loop.md

 **Steps**

+- Write for loop body
-- Initialize i variable to 1
+- Initialize i variable to 1 in for loop
-- Check variable i if is it less than or equal to 10
+- Check if the variable i is less than or equal to 10.
 - If true Increment the variable i
 - log i